shane-kercheval/llm-chain/README.md

 ## Using a Chain

-Here's an example where we chain together the following tasks:
+Here's an example of using a chain to perform the following series of tasks:

-- ask a question
+- Ask a question.
-- do a web-search based on the question
+- Perform a web search based on the question.
-- scrape the top_n web-pages from the search results
+- Scrape the top_n web pages from the search results.
-- split the web-pages up into chunks (so that we can search for the most relevant chunks)
+- Split the web pages into chunks (so that we can search for the most relevant chunks).
-- save the chunks to a document index (i.e. vector database)
+- Save the chunks to a document index (i.e. vector database).
-- create a prompt that includes the original question along with the most relevant chunks
+- Create a prompt that includes the original question and the most relevant chunks.
-- send the prompt to the chat model
+- Send the prompt to the chat model.
-- create a second prompt that asks the model to summarize the prevoius response
+- Create a second prompt that asks the model to summarize the previous response.
-- send the second prompt to the chat model
+- Send the second prompt to the chat model.

+In the code below, you can replace any step with your own implementation as long as the input/output matches the link you replace.

-**Again, the key concept of a chain is simply that the output of one link is the input of the next link.** So, in the code below, you can replace any step with your own implementation, as long as the input/output matches the link you replace.
+**Again, the key concept of a chain is simply that the output of one link is the input of the next link.** So, in the code below, you can replace any step with your own implementation as long as the input/output matches the link you replace.

-One thing to note is the `Value` object being used below.
-It's just a simple caching mechanism.
-It's a callable that, when passed a value, it caches and returns that value; and when called without a value, it returns the cached value.
-Below, it's being used to cache the original question, feed the question into the web-search, and then re-inject the question back in the chain and into the prompt-template.
+Something that may not be immediately obvious is the usage of the `Value` object, below.
+It serves as a convenient caching mechanism within the chain.
+The `Value` object is callable, allowing it to cache and return a value when provided as an argument.
+When called without a value, it retrieves and returns the cached value.
+In the given context, the `Value` object is utilized to cache the original question, pass it to the web search, and subsequently reintroduce the question into the chain and prompt template.

 See [this notebook](https://github.com/shane-kercheval/llm-chain/tree/main/examples/chains.ipynb) for an in-depth explanation.